grffio/mageconfig/README.md

 # MageConfig

 MageConfig is a Go library designed for flexible configuration management.
-It enables the loading of parameters from diverse sources including configuration files, environment variables, and command-line arguments into a designated configuration struct.
-This is achieved through the use of Go's struct tags, providing control over the origin and method of loading for each parameter.
-In addition, MageConfig offers the capability to set default values and manage required parameters effectively.
+It allows for the loading of parameters from various sources such as configuration files, environment variables, and command-line arguments into a designated configuration struct.
+This is achieved with Go's struct tags, which enable control over the source and loading mechanism for each parameter.
+In addition, MageConfig offers the capability to set default values and manage required or dependencies parameters effectively.

 ## Features

 - **Loading Configuration**: `mageconfig` allows you to load configuration parameters from multiple sources into a configuration struct, including files, environment variables, and command-line arguments.
 - **Default Values**: You can set default values for configuration fields using the `default` tag.
 If a value is not provided through other sources, the default value will be used.
+- **Dependent Parameters**: Using the `depends` tag, you can specify which parameters a certain field is dependent upon.
+If the dependencies are not satisfied, an error will be returned.
 - **Required Parameters**: Mark configuration fields as required using the `required` tag.
 If a required parameter is not set, an error will be returned.
 - **Multiple Data Types**: `mageconfig` supports various data types for configuration fields, including `bool`, `int`, `[]int`, `uint`, `[]uint`, `float`, `[]float`, `string`, `[]string`, `time.Duration`, `time.Time`, and `map[string]bool|int|uint|float|string|time.Duration|time.Time`.
 - **Usage Help**: `mageconfig` provides a built-in usage help functionality that can be triggered by passing the `-help` or `--help` command-line argument.